jbshep/conversational-python-legacy/chapters/ch2_cond.md

 Let us look at another example where these Boolean operators become useful.
 Suppose we want to write a program that tells people if they have an increased risk for heart disease.
-There are a number of known risk factors, but for now we’ll only consider three.
+There are a number of known risk factors, but for now we'll only consider three.
 Without Boolean operators, we might write the program in Listing~\ref{code:heart_disease1}.

 \begin{codelisting}